Now’s the time to put your company’s used polystyrene cups to work for the earth and our poor communities.

 Youth for Survival

-The Polystyrene Packaging Council is inviting businesses to contact them and join this initiative.
-Please mail this story to anyone else who might be interested.
-Each company’s needs will be addressed individually.
+The Polystyrene Association of SA is inviting businesses to contact them and join this initiative.